Skip to main content

 Ecosystem NewsEmail Security InsightsEmail Technology

-On October 3, 2023, Google and Yahoo announced requirements that bulk senders must have DMARC in place by February 2024.
+On October 3, 2023, Google and Yahoo announced requirements that bulk senders must have DMARC in place beginning February 2024.

-As part of our mission to make DMARC accessible for all, we’re here to help.
+As part of our mission to make DMARC accessible to all, we’re here to help.
 This guide will provide you with guidance, regardless of the size or complexity of your email infrastructure.

 Who is affected?